visit/citybreak-online-doc/_includes/widgets.md

 <script async type="text/javascript" src="//[online-host]/[culture]/flightwidget/searchform"></script>
 ```
 Used for external flight searches.
-(NOTE: will be replaced by a new version)
+(NOTE: will be replaced by a new version - Contact Us for more information)

 | Parameter                  | Type   | Example Value | Description                                                                            |
 |---------------------------|--------|----------------|----------------------------------------------------------------------------------------|